ineedhacksforrobloxgames/email-nuker/README.md

 There is also the SMTP limit set by gmail (500 emails a day) beyond which the emails are not sent and google starts considering the account as fraudulent.

-If you want to support the project, please join us on DISCORD and donate me GMAIL IDS in DMs with PASSWORDS.
+If you want to support the project, please join us on DISCORD or TELEGRAM and donate me GMAIL IDS in DMs with PASSWORDS.